AIM alliance: Development

 From the 1980s into the 1990s, the computer industry was moving from a model of just individual personal computers toward an interconnected world, where no single company could afford to be vertically isolated anymore.
+One analyst explained, "If you try to do everything, you can't have economies of scale."
+Apple, IBM, and Motorola were important technology companies, but Intel processors powered 85% of personal computers, and Microsoft dominated the market for operating systems.
+Motorola wanted to erode Intel's lead in the processor market, and Apple and IBM foresaw relegation to packaging Microsoft and Intel technology.
 Infinite Loop says "most people at Apple knew the company would have to enter into ventures with some of its erstwhile enemies, license its technology, or get bought".
-Furthermore, Microsoft's monopoly and the Wintel duopoly threatened competition industrywide, and the Advanced Computing Environment (ACE) consortium was underway.
+Microsoft's monopoly and the Wintel duopoly threatened competition industrywide, and their competing Advanced Computing Environment (ACE) consortium was recently formed to promote x86 and MIPS architectures.

+In the late 1980s, Apple used Motorola 68000 series CPUs for its computers.
+Intel's Andy Grove tried to persuade Apple to transition to x86, but CEO John Sculley and others believed that CISC microprocessors such as x86 would not be competitive with RISC.
 Phil Hester, a designer of the IBM RS/6000, convinced IBM's president Jack Kuehler of the necessity of a business alliance.
-Kuehler called Apple President Michael Spindler, who bought into the approach for a design that could challenge the Wintel-based PC.
-Apple CEO John Sculley was even more enthusiastic.
+Kuehler called Apple President Michael Spindler, who bought into the approach for a design that could challenge the Wintel PC model.
+Sculley was even more enthusiastic.